-Here’s why families who give together tend to be closer, and how you can develop generosity with your loved ones.
+Families who give together tend to be closer.
+Here’s how you can develop a practice of generosity with your loved ones.

 If you are looking to connect more with your family, give together.
 Doing so can impart lessons in empathy, sharing, and understanding.
 Plus, research shows incorporating charitable giving into your routines (and, eventually, your traditions) can build stronger family connections.